For the academics among us. This timeline is a work in progress and will be updated and expanded as time and information becomes available.

 1944 Germany has 15 million Volksempfangers.

 Sept.
-23, 1944 Crosley holds the official dedication ceremony for the OWI transmitter plant in Bethany?, Ohio.
+23, 1944 Crosley holds the official dedication ceremony for the OWI transmitter plant in Union Township, Butler County, Ohio.
+It was named the Bethany station.

 November, 1944 CBS station in Delano, Calif. goes on the air with KCBA, KCBF and KCBR.